explodinglabs/jsonrpcserver/README.rst

 The library has two features:

 #.
-A ``dispatch`` method for handling requests, which passes the details on to
+A ``dispatch`` method for handling requests.
+This passes the important
-   your own methods to carry out the request.
+   details on to your own methods to carry out the request.

 #.
 A `blueprint <http://flask.pocoo.org/docs/0.10/blueprints/>`_ for handling
    errors, ensuring we *always* respond with json.